SiaFoundation/siad/doc/api/index.html.md

 Module is the module which caused the alert.

 **severity** | string
-Severity is one of the following: "info", "warning", "error"
+Severity is either "warning", "error" or "critical" where "error" might be a lack of internet access and "critical" would be a lack of funds and contracts that are about to expire due to that.

 ## /daemon/constants [GET]
 > curl example